day8/re-frame/README.md

 Next, you need to do the code walk-through in the tutorial.
 This will get your knowledge to about 70%.
-The final 30% always comes incrementally with use, and by reading the the tutorials (of which there's a few).
+The final 30% will come incrementally with use, and by reading the tutorials (of which there's a few).

 So, next, read more here: <br>